-The parties may jointly request arbitration, or one party may file a demand for arbitration in duplicate, and simultaneously serve all other parties.
+The parties may jointly request arbitration, or one party files a demand for arbitration in duplicate, and simultaneously serves all other parties.
 A claim shall contain a short summary of the dispute.
-A response and/or counterclaim shall be filed within 15 days of a letter from the AAA acknowledging receipt of the claim.
+A response and/or counterclaim shall be filed within 15 days of a letter from the American Arbitration Association acknowledging receipt of the claim.
 If no response is filed, the claim is deemed denied (there is no default simply by failure to file a response.)

 Rule 5: Change of Claim

-Before the appointment of the arbitrator, a queen may be changed by simply filing a new one with AAA and simultaneously serving the other parties.
-After the appointment at the arbitrator, any changes to the claim are only at the arbitrator’s discretion.
+Before the appointment of the arbitrator, a queen may be changed by simply filing a new one with American Arbitration Association and simultaneously serving the other parties.
+After the appointment with the arbitrator, any changes to the claim are only at the arbitrator’s discretion.

 Employment Rule 6: Jurisdiction

 The arbitrator has jurisdiction to determine his or her jurisdiction and the existence or validity of any contract containing an arbitration clause, which shall be treated as a separate agreement.
-Objections to jurisdiction are due within 15 days of acknowledgment of the claim by the AAA.
+Objections to jurisdiction are due within 15 days of acknowledgment of the claim by the American Arbitration Association (AAA).

 Rule 7: Administrative and Mediation Conferences